microsoft/fluentui/rfcs/testing.md

 - **Performance**

-  Focus on the rendering performance and avoiding it's degradation.
+  Focus on the rendering performance and avoiding its degradation.
 They are currently covered by the [flamegrill](https://github.com/microsoft/Flamegrill) utility.

 - Bundle size